hui214/openshift-apache-php/README.md

 You need oc (https://github.com/openshift/origin/releases) locally installed:

-create a new project (change to your whishes) or add to your existing project
+create a new project (change to your whishes) or add this to your existing project

 ```sh
 oc new-project openshift-apache-php \